one-acre-fund/arc2weather/README.md

 ~~~~

 This will download the latest available weather data, save the data with the others, and update the reference list of the data that we have.
-This leaves us ready to download new data when it's available.
+This leaves us ready to extract updated values from the data for our calculations!

 # References